rickballard/CoCivium/admin/deprecated_todo/REGEN20250718_MANIFEST.md

 [✔] Voices_of_Alignment.md
 → New file
 → Footprint: ⊘
-→ Notes: Gallery of thinkers aligned with CoCivium principles
+→ Notes: Gallery of thinkers aligned with CoCivium™ principles

 [✔] Coherence_Track.md
 → New file